adang-14/AI-programming/README.md

 My implementation to solve:

-* 8 queens problem with genetic algorithm
+* 8 queens problem with GA

-* 8-board with heuristic searching
+* 8-board with A* & GBFS

-* Tictactoe with RL Q-Learning
+* Tictactoe with RL QLearning